mateoglzc/SequenceGame/README.md

 I'm all about learning so feel free to send fixes and optimizations.

 ##  How to play
-Heres a quick tutorial of how this game works>
+Heres a quick tutorial of how this game works:

 * First of all it requieres two players.
 * At the start of the game each player is given three cards that are represented by dots located on the botton and left side.